For owners of the Warm Up Course: work through one of the course modules live on the call. Plus Open Q&A with Julie Duffy

 - Are you writing and reviewing your work alone?
 Perhaps its time to join a critique group or sign up for a writers’ conference.

 - Read enough inspirational blogs and books about writing?
-Perhaps its time to try something that has a curriculum (a workbook, or home-study class.)
+Perhaps its time to try something that has a curriculum (a workbook, a group or a course.)

 You are allowed to spend time and money on writing.
 It’s as important to you as football is to people who claim to ‘bleed green’ (or ‘blue’ or ‘orange’ or whatever).
 And probably cheaper.